Sick Man of Europe?

 Sultan Selim III inspecting the Nizam-ı Cedid army

-It was in the late 18th century, during the reign of Sultan Selim III (1789-1807) when the Ottoman Empire began to break its isolation, study European practices and introduce fundamental reforms.
+In the late 18th century, during the reign of Sultan Selim III (1789-1807), the Ottoman Empire began to break its isolation.
 Selim created a new European-style army called the Nizam-ı Cedid (New Order) and a new treasury called the İrad-ı Cedid (New Revenue).
 Factories and technical schools were opened with the assistance of European advisors.
-Nevertheless, Selim could not complete his reform schedule since the Empire was preoccupied not only with rising nationalistic movements among its subjects that erupted in the form of the Serbian Revolt in 1804 and a war with Russia in 1806-1812, but also with Napoléon Bonaparte’s Egyptian Expedition in 1798-1799.
-Furthermore, the anarchy existing throughout the provinces was too great for Selim to cope with.
-Pressure against him and his new army on the part of the old army establishment mounted and the Janissaries rose in revolt, induced the Sheikh-ul-Islam to grant a decree against the reforms, toppled Selim and placed his nephew Mustafa on the throne.
+Nevertheless, Selim could not complete his reform schedule, as the Empire was preoccupied with rising nationalistic movements among its subjects.
+This erupted in the form of the Serbian Revolt in 1804 and a war with Russia in 1806-1812.
+Furthermore, Napoléon Bonaparte's Egyptian Expedition in 1798-1799 created additional challenges.
+The anarchy throughout the provinces was too great for Selim to manage.
+Pressure from the old army establishment and the Janissaries, who opposed the reforms, mounted.
+The Sheikh-ul-Islam was induced to grant a decree against the reforms, resulting in Selim's deposition and the placement of his nephew Mustafa on the throne.

-The reign of Sultan Mustafa IV was short-lived; he was deposed by another rebellion and replaced by Sultan Mahmud II, a determined reformer.
-Mahmud started by decreasing the power of his opponents.
-He accepted provincial ayan’s rights in return for their recognition of the rule of Sultan and launched expeditions to remove those who rebelled.
-He diluted the influence of religious scholars, known as ulema, and religious organizations.
-However, his most important achievement was the abolition of the corrupted Janissary corps in 1826, in an episode known as the Vaka-i Hayriye (Auspicious Incident) and the establishment of a new modern Ottoman Army called Asakir-i Mansure-i-Muhammediye (Victorious Mohammedan Soldiers).
-This new army, which was modelled entirely on the earlier Nizam-ı Cedid corps, was organized along European lines and trained by European advisors like Helmuth von Moltke who later became the chief commander of the German Army.
+Sultan Mahmud II succeeded Mustafa IV, who had a short-lived reign.
+Mustafa was deposed by a rebellion and replaced by Sultan Mahmud II, a determined reformer.
+Mahmud began by decreasing the power of his opponents, accepting provincial ayan's rights in return for their recognition of the Sultan's rule.
+He launched expeditions to remove those who rebelled and diluted the influence of religious scholars, known as the ulema, and religious organizations.
+However, his most significant achievement was the abolition of the Janissary corps in 1826, in an episode known as the Vaka-i Hayriye (Auspicious Incident).
+This marked the establishment of a new modern Ottoman Army called Asakir-i Mansure-i-Muhammediye (Victorious Mohammedan Soldiers).
+This new army, modelled entirely on the earlier Nizam-ı Cedid corps, was organized along European lines and trained by European advisors, such as Helmuth von Moltke, who later became the chief commander of the German Army.
 From the Mahmudian period onwards, the army became a major instrument for protecting the state and the driving force of modernization.

-Mahmud’s reforms had immediate effects such as European style clothing, architecture, legislation, institutional organization and land reform.
-He restructured the government by founding Ministries; he launched advisory councils to prepare new laws and regulations.
-It was during his reign when the first Ottoman newspaper was issued, the postal service was launched and the first population census was carried out.
-When Mahmud died in 1839, the empire was diminished in territorial sense, but consolidated administratively.
+Mahmud's reforms had immediate effects in areas such as European-style clothing, architecture, legislation, institutional organization, and land reform.
+He restructured the government by founding Ministries and launched advisory councils to prepare new laws and regulations.
+During his reign, the first Ottoman newspaper was issued, the postal service was launched, and the first population census was conducted.
+When Mahmud died in 1839, the empire was diminished territorially but consolidated administratively.

-Sultan Mahmud II was succeeded by his son, who ascended to the Ottoman throne as Sultan Abdülmecid I in a time notable for the rise of nationalist movements within the Empire's territories and the rebellion in Egypt.
-The imperial army was defeated by that of the rebel Egyptian viceroy Kavalalı Mehmed Ali Pasha and it was only through the intervention of European powers that Mehmed Ali Pasha was obliged to come to terms and the Empire was saved from further attacks.
+Sultan Mahmud II was succeeded by his son, Sultan Abdülmecid I, at a time marked by the rise of nationalist movements within the Empire's territories and the rebellion in Egypt.
+The imperial army was defeated by the rebel Egyptian viceroy Kavalalı Mehmed Ali Pasha, and only European intervention compelled Mehmed Ali Pasha to negotiate, thus saving the Empire from further attacks.

 The Tanzimat Era